 - Improved outcomes for water management and public safety.

 CEC’s ecologists and landscape architects can work with you to design Building with Nature spaces.
-Cornwall Wildlife Trust provide an assessment and accreditation service.
+We can also provide an assessment and accreditation service.
 There are different levels of support available to suit your needs.

 How does it work?